kingyeet9048/ledgrid/README.md

 ### Clone the repo.

+### Add a file called mysql_pass and enter your username and password on seperate lines (mysql credentials).

+### if your sql server is not running on localhost:3306, change it.

 ### Run the sql script on your mysql database.

 ### Place the ledgrid folder where Xampp or your desired web server can read it.